 This talk discusses what the likes of Steve Bannon, Rees-Mogg & Matteo Salvini want from international relations, why they talk about it so much –particularly evident in the case of Brexit– and how they are currently working to entirely reframe international relations.
 It will explore policies that seek to redefine identity, citizenship, international relations norms, gender, migration, asylum, war, poverty and development on the basis of what they claim are “natural” or "birth-right" differences and rights.

 Dr Pablo de Orellana is a Lecturer in International Relations at King’s College London.
 His research examines the theories animating contemporary nationalist movements and how they inspire nationalist diplomacy, domestic policy and terrorism.

-*There will be time to network & meet the speaker at a reserved space in the downstairs bar after the talk finishes.
+Doors at 6.30pm - with the talk starting at 7.00pm sharp. *There will be time to network & meet the speaker at a reserved space in the downstairs bar after the talk finishes.

 Presented by DSMNTL Ideas.